-So how to spend a day in a Prague as a proper turist?
+So how to spend a day in Prague as a proper tourist?

 If by chance you do get lost simply find the river Vltava and you’ll get to major tourist landmarks like Charles bridge or Dancing house or any other bridge.

-Prague overflows with tourists and even thought other tourists might not be very helpful in lost situation, but sometimes you can barely tell locals from tourists.
+Prague overflows with tourists and even though other tourists might not be very helpful in a lost situation, but sometimes you can barely tell locals from tourists.

 I personally find each bridge in Prague somehow fascinating and there are plenty of bridges.
 Each one from the center of town is worth seeing for the view it brings.

-Besides Charles bridge my parents wanted to see famous Dancing house.
+Besides Charles bridge, my parents wanted to see the famous Dancing house.

 Spectacular architecture structure that catches attention.

 If you just have one day in Prague you would have to get off on Wenceslas square to see plagues famous horses.
-Wenceslas monument in the middle of the square is right in front of National museum building therefore impossible to miss.
+Wenceslas monument in the middle of the square is right in front of the National Museum building therefore impossible to miss.

-Next stop in your tour should be Astronomical clock that has been recently renewed.
+The next step in your tour should be the Astronomical clock that has been recently renewed.

 Every time I come to visit the place it’s extremely crowded it’s ridiculous.

-In my humble opinion I feel like this new clock looks out-of-place.
+In my humble opinion, I feel like this new clock looks out-of-place.
 It’s so great they tried to reconstruct its previous glory and add new charm.
-Even thought I appreciate the effort I’m not fan of this new look.
+Even though I appreciate the effort I’m no fan of this new look.

-There is one more typical place to visit when you have limited time in Prague and that would have to be Vysehrad castle and its breathtaking view over the Prague.
-All of above mentioned tourist attractions are free of charge – only thing you’ll need to pay for is transportation.
+There is one more typical place to visit when you have limited time in Prague and that would have to be Vysehrad castle and its breathtaking view over Prague.
+All of the above-mentioned tourist attractions are free of charge – the only thing you’ll need to pay for is transportation.
 Metro is the way to go in my opinion as it’s cheap (110kc aka around 5$ and its unlimited rides and vehicles)

-We had the luck of exploring plague in pre Easter mood.
-Prague is currently full of easter eggs, bunnies and beautiful flowers.
-On the place where Christmas tree stood is now standing Easter tree.
+We had the luck of exploring plague in pre-Easter mood.
+Prague is currently full of easter eggs, bunnies, and beautiful flowers.
+On the place where the Christmas tree stood is now standing Easter tree.

 No matter what you choose to see in Prague I’m sure it will be lovely.